naren004/Naren-portfolio/README.md

-IF U ARE USING MOBILE USE DESKTOP MODE AND TO SEE
+IF U ARE USING MOBILE USE DESKTOP MODE AND SEE

 https://naren-portfolio-kappa.vercel.app/